-- Minimum Radius: The minimum absolute value among the radii measured along the foot is taken as the measure of convexity, while maintaining its sign. - Mean Radius: The convexity measure is obtained by averaging the instantaneous radii along the entire AP foot. - 3.
-Total Radius: The radius measured at each instant along the foot is added to obtain a measure of the convexity.
-This method differs from the mean radius in its ability to account for the foot width, i.e. if the foot is wider, the convexity measure becomes larger for convex signals, and smaller in case of concave signals.
+- 1. Minimum radius: the minimum absolute value among the radii measured along the foot is taken as the measure of convexity, while maintaining its sign. - 2.
+Mean radius: the convexity measure is obtained by averaging the instantaneous radii along the entire AP foot. - 3.
+Total radius: the radius measured at each instant along the foot is added to obtain a measure of the convexity.
+This method differs from the mean radius in its ability to account for the foot width, i.e., if the foot is wider, the convexity measure becomes larger for convex signals, and smaller in case of concave signals.

-188 2.3.2 Exponential Fit
+2.3.2.
+Exponential Fit

-The rising part of the STD, which constitutes the foot of convex APs, can be approximated as a saturatingrising exponential having the following form:
+The rising part of the STD, which constitutes the foot of convex APs, can be approximated as a saturating rising exponential having the following form:

-$$v = A\left(1 - e^{-t/\tau}\right) \tag{3}$$
+$$\nu = A(1 - e^{-t/\tau}) \tag{3}$$

 where v is the membrane potential and t the time instant relative to the AP onset.
-The parameters for 191 the exponential fit, namely the time constant τ and the scaling factor A, could be used as a measure of 192 convexity, as shown in Fig. 6.
-Cable theory predicts that the passive signals upon transmission through a 193 cable-like structure would widen in its time course, resulting in an increase in the time constant τ (Jack 194 et al., 1975; Bywater and Taylor, 1980).
-Also, the amplitude of the STD would fall with propagation, 195 resulting in reduced amplitude of the scaling factor A. In our test data, since we have considered both 196 variations in the underlying STD amplitude and also its time course, the quantification of the convexity 197 would need to consider both the factors, A and τ .
-198
+The parameters for the exponential fit, namely the time constant $\tau$ and the scaling factor A, could be used as a measure of convexity, as shown in Figure 6.
+Cable theory predicts that the passive signals upon transmission through a cable-like structure would widen in its time course, resulting in an increase in the time constant $\tau$ (Jack et al., 1975; Bywater and Taylor, 1980).
+Also, the amplitude of the STD would fall with propagation, resulting in reduced amplitude of the scaling factor A. In our test data, since we have considered both variations in the underlying STD amplitude and also its time course, the quantification of the convexity would need to consider both the factors, A and $\tau$ .

-199 In case of concave AP foot, Eq.
-3 cannot be used, and is better approximated by a non-saturating 200 exponential rise of the following form:
+In case of concave AP foot, equation (3) cannot be used, and is better approximated by a non-saturating exponential rise of the following form:

-$$v = A\left(e^{t/\tau} - 1\right) \tag{4}$$
+$$\nu = A(e^{t/\tau} - 1) \tag{4}$$

-During quantification, we denote the time constant of the exponential fits using Eq.
-4 as negative, in order to differentiate it from the convex rise.
-When analyzing an unknown signal, exponential fits are determined using both Eqs.
-3 and 4, and the one with the least root of sum of squares of errors is selected.
-We shall denote these convexity values by C{exp} .
+During quantification, we denote the time constant of the exponential fits using equation (4) as negative, in order to differentiate it from the convex rise.
+When analyzing an unknown signal, exponential fits are determined using both equations (3) and (4), and the one with the least root of sum of squares of errors is selected.
+We shall denote these convexity values by $C{exp}$ .

-205 2.3.3 Triangulation Altitude
+2.3.3.
+Triangulation Altitude

-In this method, a triangle is formed using the onset of the AP foot 'O', the end of the foot 'I', and a point 'A' chosen on the AP foot such that the altitude of the triangle OAI from the base OI is maximized.
-It could be noted that this condition is satisfied when 'A' is located at a point where the tangent at 'A' is parallel to the base OI.
+In this method, a triangle is formed using the onset of the AP foot "O," the end of the foot "I," and a point "A" chosen on the AP foot such that the altitude of the triangle OAI from the base OI is maximized.
+It could be noted that this condition is satisfied when "A" is located at a point where the tangent at "A" is parallel to the base OI.
 The altitude h provides a measure of the convexity of the foot.
-This approach is illustrated in Fig. 7.
+This approach is illustrated in Figure 7.
 For APs with concave foot, the orientation of the triangle would be inverted over the base OI, and the altitude so measured is assigned a negative sign.
-We shall denote the convexities measured using this approach as C{alt} .
+We shall denote the convexities measured using this approach as Calt.

-213 2.3.4 Area Based Approaches
+2.3.4.
+Area Based Approaches